ReFactor GNNs: Revisiting Factorisation-based Models from a Message-Passing Perspective: ReFactor GNNs

 \section{\textsc{ReFactor} GNNs}

 FMs are trained by minimising the objective \eqref{eq:objective}, initialising both sets of parameters~($\phi$ and $\psi$) and performing GD until approximate convergence (or until early stopping terminates the training).
 The implications are twofold: $i$) the initial value of the entity lookup table $\phi$ does not play any major role in the final model after convergence, and $ii$) if we introduce a new set of entities, the conventional wisdom is to retrain\footnote{ Typically until convergence, possibly by partially warm-starting $\theta$. } the model on the expanded knowledge graph.
 This is computationally rather expensive compared to the ``inductive'' models that require no additional training and can leverage node features like entity descriptions.
 However, as we have just seen in~\cref{the:mp_fm}, the training procedure of FMs may be naturally recast as a message-passing operation, which suggests that it is possible to use FMs for inductive learning tasks.
 In fact, we envision that there is an entire novel spectrum of model architectures interpolating between pure FMs and (various instantiations of) GNNs.
-Here we propose one simple implementation of such an architecture which we dub \factorgnns. ~\cref{fig:refactorgnn_architecture} gives an overview of \textsc{ReFactor} GNNs. \paragraph{The \textsc{ReFactor} Layer}{ A \factorgnn contains $L$ \textsc{ReFactor} layers, that we derive from ~\cref{the:mp_fm}.
-Aligning with the notations in \cref{sec:gnn_kbc}, given a KG $\mathcal{T}$ and entity representations $h^{l-1}\in\mathbb{R}^{|\mathcal{E}|\times K}$, the \textsc{ReFactor} layer computes the representation of a node $v$ as follows:
+Here we propose one simple implementation of such an architecture which we dub \factorgnns. ~\cref{fig:refactorgnn_architecture} gives an overview of \textsc{ReFactor} GNNs.